TopoXLab/GPU_ECC_SoCG2022/README.md

 * Microsoft Visual Studio 2019: [link](https://visualstudio.microsoft.com/vs/older-downloads/)

 ## How to compile ##
-Please skip this part if you are familiar with using CMake for compilation. <br/>
+Skip this part if you are familiar with using CMake for compilation. <br/>
 <details>
   <summary>1.
 Setup source and destination folder</summary>
   <p>In CMake-GUI, the folder where you downloaded the source files will be the "source" folder.
 Create a folder named "build" as the desination folder where the compiled binaries will be saved.</p>